thosgood/this-weeks-finds/markdown/51-100/week078.md

 # March 28, 1996 {#week78}

-[Last Week I began explaining the concept of "adjoint functor".
+Last Week I began explaining the concept of "adjoint functor".
 This Week I want to finish explaining it - or at least finish one round of explanation!
 Then we'll begin to be able to see the unity of category theory, topology, and quantum theory.
 These may seem rather distinct subjects, but they have an interesting tendency to blur together when one is doing topological quantum field theory.
-Part of the point of higher-dimensional algebra is to explain this.]{#tale}
+Part of the point of higher-dimensional algebra is to explain this.

 So, remember the idea of adjoint functors.
 Say we have categories C and D and functors L: C → D and R: D → C. Then we say L is the "left